ZT220501/Math-136-Final-Project/README.md

 ![](https://github.com/ZT220501/Math-136-Final-Project/blob/main/Result/Middle_Reynold_Simulation_Re200.gif)
 ![](https://github.com/ZT220501/Math-136-Final-Project/blob/main/Result/High_Reynold_Simulation_Re2000.gif)

-The three animations above are the cases in the order when Reynolds number $Re=2$, $Re=200$, and $Re=2000$.
+The three animations above are the simulations of the fluid velocity field in the order when Reynolds number $Re=2$, $Re=200$, and $Re=2000$.
 The steady cases can be found in the result folder.